ultajain/deliteAI/docs/deliteai.dev/index.md

 ### Extensibility

 - Easy integration of custom Python operators
-- Flexible runtime support ([ONNX](https://onnx.ai/) or ExecuTorch)
+- Flexible runtime support ([ONNX](https://onnx.ai/) or [ExecuTorch](https://docs.pytorch.org/executorch-overview))

 ## Getting Started

 To get started, you can:

-- Follow the steps in [coreruntime](https://github.com/NimbleEdge/deliteAI/blob/main/coreruntime/README.md) to build and test the core C++ SDK with Python bindings
+- Follow the steps in [coreruntime](https://github.com/NimbleEdge/deliteAI/blob/main/coreruntime/README.md)
+  to build and test the core C++ SDK along with its Python bindings
 - Build and try out the [Android](https://github.com/NimbleEdge/deliteAI/blob/main/sdks/android/README.md) and [iOS](https://github.com/NimbleEdge/deliteAI/blob/main/sdks/ios/README.md) SDK and sample app
 - Explore the available agents in the [agents](https://github.com/NimbleEdge/deliteAI/blob/main/agents) directory.

 Visit the [assistant](https://github.com/NimbleEdge/assistant) repo to see it all in action.

 ## Documentation

-Explore our documentation at [deliteai.dev](https://deliteai.dev)
+Explore our documentation at [deliteai.dev](https://deliteai.dev/).

 ## Community engagement

 We welcome any feedback or suggestions - please join our [Discord](https://discord.gg/y8WkMncstk) to engage with the community.

 ## Contributing